List of Empire ships (F): Empire Firth

 Empire Firth was a 325 GRT coaster which was built by Richards Ironworks Ltd, Lowestoft.
 Launched in March 1941 and completed in August 1941.
 Sold in 1947 to J Campbell, Irvine and renamed Annick.
 Sold in 1954 to A/S Lo-nes Rederi and renamed Lones.
 Operated under the management of T. Horvi & Sandvik, Norway.
 Sold in 1958 to Ross Line Ltd, Sunderland and renamed Sunderland.
 Sold in 1968 to North-East by East Shipping Co.
 Ltd and renamed North Trader.
 Placed under the management of N Jadavji & Hirji, Kenya in 1969, sold later that year to United Youth Shipping Co., Tanzania and renamed Tanzania.

 Empire Fisher

 Empire Fisher was a 268 GRT trawler which was built by Reiherstieg Schiffswerfte & Maschinenfabrik, Hamburg.
 Launched in 1922 as Herrlichkeit for Nordsee Deutsche Hochsee Fischerei Bremen, Cuxhaven.
 Captured on 13 February 1940 by HMS Glasgow and escorted to Lerwick.
 To MoWT and renamed Empire Fisher.
 Sold in 1947 to Hunter Fishing company.
 Sold in 1948 to BISCO for scrapping.
 Resold to W. J. Sweeney, Dublin.
-Scrapped in March 1952 at Passage West, Cork.
+Scrapped in March 1952 at Passage West, County Cork.